nikiteshjain19/gfm-recurring-cli/README.md

 3. Install pip if not present using this link https://pip.pypa.io/en/stable/installation/
 4. Run shell script present in the repo to install pyinstaller and build an executable : sh install.sh

-Once these steps are followed you should see a executable in submission folder with name gfm-recurring
+Once these steps are followed you should see a executable in submission folder with name gfm-recurring, if there is any issue with building executable I have added executable in executable_submission folder.

 Steps to run the project:
 1. Create a input text file with the commands, sample text file is present in the repository